Will my criminal record affect my mining career?

 If you have a criminal history, be honest.

-“Be upfront and explain the charges and situation to recruiters so they can discuss with the client before progressing the application,” Shane says.
-“That way they can find out if it would be acceptable or not.”
+“Be upfront and explain the charges and situation to recruiters.
+They can discuss with the client before progressing the application,” Shane says.
+“That way, they can find out if it would be acceptable or not.”

 Where to Get Help Applying for Mining Jobs Your

-If you’re looking for a mining or FIFO job and have skills and experience to contribute to a company, find your next role with MPI.
+If you’re looking for a mining or FIFO job and have the right skills and experiencefind your next role with MPI.

 by Dan Hatch